Rulin Hechter, MD, PhD, MS

 Division of Epidemiologic Research

-Dr. Rulin Hechter is an infectious disease epidemiologist in the Department of Research & Evaluation and an adjunct assistant professor of Epidemiology at the University of California, Los Angeles.
+Dr. Rulin Hechter is an infectious disease epidemiologist in the Department of Research & Evaluation and an adjunct associate professor of Epidemiology at the University of California, Los Angeles.
+She is also an Assistant Professor of Health Systems Science in the Kaiser Permanente Bernard J. Tyson School of Medicine.
 Her research focuses on the prevention and treatment of HIV and other sexually transmitted infections.
-She also studies the impact of psychiatric disorders and substance abuse on health outcomes and care engagement among patients affected by other chronic comorbidities, including HIV/AIDS.
-Her other research interests include vaccine safety and effectiveness, and disparity of and barriers to vaccine uptake.
-She has considerable experience leading and collaborating on multisite studies.
+She also studies the impact of psychiatric disorders and substance abuse on health outcomes and care engagement among people with HIV.
+Her other research interests include vaccine safety and effectiveness and disparity of and barriers to vaccine uptake.
+She has considerable experience leading and collaborating on multisite studies using automated health care data.

 Dr. Hechter has worked on many large government- and industry-sponsored epidemiologic and intervention studies.
-She has extensive experience using automated health care data for research.
-This includes her role as site principal investigator of the Health Systems Node of the Clinical Trials Network funded by the National Institute on Drug Abuse and as site PI...
+She serves as site principal investigator of the Health Systems Node of the Clinical Trials Network...

 Areas of Focus